AssemblyScript/website/src/compiler.md

 #### asconfig.json

 Instead of providing the options outlined below on the command line, a configuration file typically named `asconfig.json` can be used.
-It may look like in the following example, exempt comments:
+It may look like in the following example, excluding comments:

 ```json
 {